-(D) records of assembling, installing and repairing of the machines shall be made and maintained for inspection by the agency in accordance with subsection (v) of this section.
+(D) records of assembling, installing and repairing of the machines shall be made and maintained for inspection by the agency per subsection (v) of this section.

 (5) Equipment performance evaluations shall be performed as follows:

-(A) on all medical, chiropractic or podiatric radiation machines within 30 days after the initial installation, re-installation, and after repair of a machine component that would affect the radiation output that includes but is not limited to the timer, tube, power supply, and thereafter, in accordance with §289.227(o)(1) of this title; and
+(A) on all medical, chiropractic or podiatric radiation machines within 30 days after the initial installation, re-installation, and after repair of a machine component that would affect the radiation output that includes but is not limited to the timer, tube, power supply, and thereafter, per §289.227(o)(1) of this title; and

-(B) on all dental radiation machines and radiation machines used in veterinary medicine within 30 days after the initial installation, re-installation, and after repair of a machine component that would affect the radiation output that includes but is not limited to the timer, tube, and power supply, and thereafter, in accordance with §289.232(i)(7) and §289.232(i)(5)(N) of this title.
+(B) on all dental radiation machines and radiation machines used in veterinary medicine within 30 days after the initial installation, re-installation, and after repair of a machine component that would affect the radiation output that includes the timer, tube, and power supply, and thereafter, per §289.232(j)(5)(J)(i) and §289.233(j)(5)(N)(i)(I)-(III) of this title, as applicable.

-(6) Radiation exposure rate (air kerma rate) or dose measurements for fluoroscopy and computed tomography (CT) radiation machines, as required by §289.227 of this title shall be performed by a licensed medical physicist with a specialty in diagnostic medical physics.
+(6) Radiation air kerma rate or dose measurements for fluoroscopy and computed tomography (CT) radiation machines, as required by §289.227 and §289.233 of this title shall be performed by a licensed medical physicist with a specialty in diagnostic medical physics.

-(7) Radiation entrance exposure (air kerma) data required during EPEs on general radiographic and special purpose radiation machines, as defined in §289.227(e) of this title, shall be performed by or under the supervision of a licensed medical physicist with a specialty in diagnostic medical physics.
+(7) Radiation entrance exposure data required during EPEs on general radiographic and special purpose radiation machines, as defined in §289.227(e) and §289.233(d) of this title, shall be performed by or under the supervision of a licensed medical physicist with a specialty in diagnostic medical physics.
 The physicist shall:

-(A) establish written procedures for non-physicists that document entrance exposure (air kerma) data;
+(A) establish written procedures for non-physicists that document entrance exposure data;

-(B) calculate the entrance exposure (air kerma);
+(B) calculate the entrance exposure ;

-(C) verify the entrance exposure (air kerma) meets compliance with §289.227(j) of this title;
+(C) verify the entrance exposure meets compliance with §289.227(j) of this title;

+(D) retest the machine, by measuring entrance exposure, at the facility's specified technique after repair or adjustment by a service technician;

+(E) submit any test or EPE results to the facility within 30 days after completion of testing.
+Documentation shall include:

+(i) name of the facility;

+(ii) address of facility; if satellite facility, address of where the radiation machine is located;

+(iii) business email address;

+(iv) registration number of the facility;

+(v) make, model, and serial number from the machine control panel;

+(vi) registration number of physicist and service company performing EPE;

+(vii) mailing/business address of physicist performing EPE;

+(viii) date of the last calibration of testing equipment;

+(ix) signature of physicist that performed the EPE;

+(F) retain documentation of subparagraph (E) of this paragraph according to subsection (v) of this section; and

+(G) maintain a calibrated dosimetry system available for use:

+(i) The system shall have been calibrated by the National Institute for Standards and Technology (NIST) or by an American Association of Physicists in Medicine (AAPM) Accredited Dosimetry Calibration Laboratory (ADCL).

+(ii) The calibration shall have been performed within the previous 24 months and after any servicing that may have affected system calibration.

-(D) sign the EPE reports. (p) Expiration of certificates of registration.
+(p) Expiration of certificates of registration.

 (1) Except as provided by subsection (r) of this section, each certificate of registration expires at the end of the day, in the month and year stated in the certificate of registration.

-(2) If a registrant does not submit an application for renewal of the certificate of registration in accordance with subsection (r) of this section, as applicable, on or before the expiration date specified in the certificate of registration, the registrant shall:
+(2) If a registrant does not submit an application for renewal of the certificate of registration per subsection (r) of this section, as applicable, on or before the expiration date specified in the certificate of registration, the registrant shall:

-(A) terminate use of all radiation machines and/or terminate radiation machine servicing or radiation services; and
+(A) terminate use of all radiation machines and terminate radiation machine servicing or radiation services as applicable; and

-(B) pay any outstanding fees in accordance with §289.204 of this title.
+(B) pay any outstanding fees per §289.204 of this title.